-The Talent Acquisition Office (TAO) has two separate Program Managers focused on the PWD community.
-The Persons with Disabilities (PWD) Outreach and Recruitment Program Manager (PM) and the Neurodiversity Outreach and Recruitment PM, who focuses on the neuro-distinct community.
-Both PMs lead efforts to increase awareness of CIA career opportunities for PWD, conduct outreach to professional organizations that advocate for PWD, attend recruitment events to engage one-on-one with potential applicants, and work to identify ways to work more effectively with the PWD community to highlight career opportunities at CIA.
+In FY24, the Talent Acquisition Office (TAO) had two separate Program Managers focused on the PWD community.
+The Persons with Disabilities (PWD) Outreach and Recruitment Program Manager (PM) and the Neurodiversity Outreach and Recruitment PM, focused on the neuro-distinct community.
+Both PMs lead efforts to increase awareness of CIA career opportunities for PWD, conducting outreach to professional organizations that advocate for PWD, attend recruitment events to engage one-on-one with potential applicants, and worked to identify ways to work more effectively with the PWD community to highlight career opportunities at CIA.